 For students enrolling ONLY in IES Abroad courses.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

-We offer unique courses in Business, Italian Language, and Culture, along with a wide array of electives, taught by our world-class professors.
-Course options at prestigious local universities enhance not just what you learn, but how you learn it, and provide you with new perspectives each day in class.
-As a student in the Business Studies Program, you will have the option of taking courses at a number of renowned Italian universities.
+We offer unique courses in business, Italian language, and culture, along with a wide array of electives, taught by our world-class professors.
+Course options at prestigious local institutions enhance not just what you learn, but how you learn it, and provide you with new perspectives each day in class.

 To learn more about IES Abroad’s innovative theoretical and pedagogical approaches to teaching language abroad, refer to the IES Abroad MAP for Language & Intercultural Communication.